cedadev/cis/doc/aggregation.rst

   * ``t,y=[-45,45,10]``

-  .. note:: For ungridded data a coordinate with no grid given is always collapsed completely, if this example was used for ungridded data specifying ``t`` would have no effect.
+  .. note:: For ungridded data, if a coordinate is left unspecified it is collapsed completely.
+This is in contrast to gridded data where a coordinate left unspecified is not used in the aggregation at all.
+Ungridded data will also be collapsed if only the coordinate is specified (and no range), just as is the case for gridded data.

   Date/times are specified in the format: ``YYYY-MM-DDThh:mm:ss`` in which ``YYYY-MM-DD`` is a date and ``hh:mm:ss`` is a time.
 A colon or space can be used instead of the 'T' separator (but if a space is used, the argument must be quoted).
 Any trailing components of the date/time may be omitted.
 When a date/time is used as a range start, the earliest date/time compatible with the supplied components is used (e.g., ``2010-04`` is treated as ``2010-04-01T00:00:00``) and when used as a range end, the latest compatible date/time is used.
 Including optional and alternative components, the syntax is ``YYYY[-MM[-DD[{T|:| }hh[:mm[:ss]]]]]``.